Toyota T100: Design

-When it was introduced, the T100 had one cab configuration, a regular cab, and one available engine, a 3.0 L V6 with 150 hp and 180 lbft of torque.
-In 1993, a 2.7 L inline-four engine with 150 hp - same as for the 3.0 V6 - and 177 lbft of torque was added in the hopes new buyers would be drawn in with promises of greater fuel economy and a lower price than on the initial offerings.
+When it was introduced, the T100 had one cab configuration, a regular cab, and one available engine, a 3.0 L V6 engine with 150 hp and 180 lbft of torque.
+In 1993, a 2.7 L inline-four engine with 150 hp - same as for the 3.0 L V6 - and 177 lbft of torque was added in the hopes new buyers would be drawn in with promises of greater fuel economy and a lower price than on the initial offerings.
 The T100 was the first imported pickup truck that could carry a 4 by 8 feet plywood sheet between the wheelwells.
 The regular cab could seat three abreast in the front bench seat; this was split on the SR5 model.
 Automatics received a column shift while manuals were floor mounted, where the transfer case shifter was also located on 4WD models.

-Toyota ultimately realized there was no alternative but to add more power to the truck and for the 1995 model year Toyota added the 190 hp and 220 lbft of torque 3.4 L V6.
-An Xtracab model came along several months into the 1995 model year as well, sitting on the same 3094 mm wheelbase with a 6.25 ft bed.
-This provided a boost in sales of 150 percent for 1995.
+For the 1995 model year, Toyota made several significant upgrades to the T100.
+The biggest addition being the all-new 190 hp and 220 lbft of torque 3.4 L 5VZ-FE V6.
+An Xtracab model came along several months into the 1995 model year as well, with Toyota announcing the launch on December 12, 1994.
+The XtraCab sits on the same 209.1 in wheelbase with a 6.25 ft bed.
+This provided a boost in sales of 150 percent for 1995..
+The Xtracab added 21.4 cuft of interior room, comparable in size to the Ford F-150.

 The T100 received only minor changes throughout its run, aside from the engine changes and the Xtracab addition.
-A driver-side airbag was installed for MY 1994 (a passenger-side airbag never became available), and larger 16-inch wheels became the norm for most of the 4X4 models starting in 1996.
-It was evident by late 1996/ early 1997 that Toyota was already investing in its next truck (what ultimately became the Toyota Tundra).
-At the time (late 1990s) some believed a revamped T100 with a V8 engine was on the way, and there were some reports that altered V8 powered T100s were used as test-mules, but ultimately it never came to pass, and the T100 was superseded by the Toyota Tundra.
+A driver-side airbag was installed for MY 1994 (a passenger-side airbag never became available), and larger 16-inch wheels became the norm for most of the 4WD models starting in 1996.
+As early as September 11, 1995, Toyota announced they would begin producing the T100 in the United States at an all-new plant in Indiana beginning in late 1998 or early 1999 and that it would also include a V8 Engine.
+T100 test mules were spotted that were suspected to be testing the new V8 engine, which ultimately became the 2UZ-FE.
+The T100 name was expected to continue, but Toyota announced in August 1998 that their next generation Full-size Pickup Truck would be named the Toyota Tundra.